-- the clinical evidence for the treatment for the individual's health problem(s) - any pre-existing illnesses or health problems the individual has (or has had in the past) - the individual's overall fitness and health, sometimes described as their level of frailty chest compressions and artificial ventilation - if a patient's heart or breathing suddenly stop.
+- the clinical evidence for the treatment for the individual's health problem(s) - any pre-existing illnesses or health problems the individual has (or has had in the past) - the individual's overall fitness and health, sometimes described as their level of frailty

+Doctors have a specific responsibility to decide whether or not to attempt CPR - chest compressions and artificial ventilation - if a patient's heart or breathing suddenly stop.
 Decision making for CPR follows the same shared decision-making principles as for other treatment decisions.
-(More detailed information about CPR is available).
+(More detailed information about CPR is available.)